zulhilmizainuddin/graphql/README.md

 This monorepo is an example GraphQL project for reference, learning and experimentation.

+## Features

+This monorepo contains example of GraphQL gateway implementation using:
+- Apollo Server Fastify
+- Schema stitching
+- Remote schema query delegation and batch query delegation
+- Dataloader
+- REST and MongoDB datasource
+- Query caching with Redis
+- Schema directive
+- Subscription server and client using graphql-ws
+- Subscription publish and subscribe using Redis PubSub
+- Query instrumentation and monitoring using Prometheus and Grafana

 ## Getting Started

 Run Docker Compose to start the following services: